healeycodes/earn-a-build-passing-badge/README.md

 <br>

-`npm i` will install all of the dependancies.
-The rest of the application - how to run and test it - is explained below.
+`npm i` will install all of the dependencies.
+The rest of the application — how to run and test it — is explained below.

 <br>